Graham Reid | | 11 min read

-After the versions of Benee's hit Supalonely with Meghan Trainor, Megan Thee Stallion and Megan Fox many thought the song and name connection had been thrashed to death.
-But when Meghan Markle's deal with Netflix fell through – the company rejected the sub-royals idea of a bio-pix starring Meghan as both Diana and herself – she reached out the Benee and contributed the guest vocal on this version where she sang the line “I'm a lonely bitch”.
-Then later in a fuck-you to Netflix, the Royal Family and the Hollywood establishment substituted “I'm a loaded bitch, don't you know”.
+After the versions of Benee's hit Supalonely with Meghan Trainor, Megan Thee Stallion and Megan Fox, many thought the song and name connection had been thrashed to death.
+But when Meghan Markle's deal with Netflix fell through – the company rejected the sub-royals idea of a bio-pix starring Meghan as both Diana and herself – she reached out to Benee and contributed the guest vocal on this version where she requested the line “I'm a lonely bitch”.
+Then later in a fuck-you to Netflix, the Royal Family and the Hollywood establishment substituted, “I'm a loaded bitch, don't you know”.

 Fat Freddy's Drop Fly and Roots Black Pretties: Gimme Some Money

-When the COVIS-19 pandemic hit, this collection of musicians from Black Seeds, Fly My Pretties, Trinity Roots and Fat Freddy's Drop decided to record this fund-raising single to keep them in "strings, reeds and weed".
-Their choice of a song to cover -- the original was by the Sixties Beat-era group the Thamesmen -- was inspired in its message and their slow roots reggae treatment was interesting.
+When the CLOVIS-19 pandemic hit, this collection of musicians from Black Seeds, Fly My Pretties, Trinity Roots and Fat Freddy's Drop decided to record this fund-raising single to keep themselves in "strings, reeds and weed".
+Their choice of a song to cover -- the original by the Sixties Beat-era group the Thamesmen -- was inspired in its message and their slow, roots reggae treatment was interesting.